samzion/tourneyops-showcase/README.md

 This creates three compounding problems:

 **Subjectivity** — draw decisions, scheduling choices, and eligibility calls are made by individuals, not enforced by rules.
-This creates disputes.
+This creates disputes and erodes trust in competition outcomes.

-**Fragmentation** — registration, scheduling, results, and standings live in different tools.
+**Fragmentation** — registration, scheduling, results, and standings live in different tools with no connection between them.
 Organisers spend more time coordinating than managing.

-**Invisibility** — players have no reliable way to see their own statistics, track their history across tournaments, or compare their performance over time.
+**Invisibility** — players have no reliable way to see their own statistics, track their performance history across tournaments, or compare themselves to others over time.

 TourneyOps was built to solve all three.